 How Does Goal Setting with Our Therapists Help You?

-Regarding your mental and emotional health, goal setting sets up the stage for our Houston Therapists to help you improve all aspects of your life.
+Regarding your mental and emotional health, goal setting sets up the stage for our therapists to help you improve all aspects of your life.
 It is a valuable tool that helps the client achieve more in the end.
 Our clients have noticed improved performance and motivation to put action into attaining their goals.
 The pride and satisfaction they experience from reaching their goals grow their self-confidence to push further to increase their capacity.

 Studies show that people who set useful goals during their counseling sessions suffer less from stress and anxiety overall because they find that they can concentrate better and are happier in general.
 Our clients can track what they have done and embrace what they can do – it gives them a boost to strive for more difficult and challenging goals.

-Another benefit to goal setting with our Houston therapists is the accountability aspect of our sessions.
+Another benefit to goal setting with our therapists is the accountability aspect of our sessions.
 Given a solid plan to work towards, and exercises to work on in between sessions have been proven to make significant changes to clients.
 A counselor can hold the client accountable and responsible for their development with the agreed upon goals.
 Once a client accomplishes a goal, the therapist and the client can regroup to identify new targets and modify old ones.

 What Kind Of Goals Are There?
 Long-Term Versus Short-Term

-Clients often have a specific end-goal in mind, which makes the work a lot more fulfilling as our Houston therapists can then help a client turn their dreams into reality.
+Clients often have a specific end-goal in mind, which makes the work a lot more fulfilling as our therapists can then help a client turn their dreams into reality.
 However, along with their goals, our clients often have concerns over the length of their treatment.

 Therapy sessions can range from short-term treatments of 6-8 sessions to long-term treatments that can last as long as it’s appropriate.
 Most therapy goals are with short-term treatments.
 Only complex and prolonged issues will require long-term commitments.
-Nonetheless, there is no set number of sessions that a client can schedule with our Houston therapists.
+Nonetheless, there is no set number of sessions that a client can schedule with our therapists.
 We can work with you with as many or as little amounts of sessions as you feel suitable to your specific situation.
 The most prominent takeaway is that short-term or long-term commitments should not discourage you from seeking professional help in the first place.

 What Are Steps To Set Goals?